Whity07/mailcow-dockerized-autoinstall/README.md

 # mailcow-dockerized-autoinstall
 A bash script to install the [mailcow groupware suite](https://github.com/mailcow/mailcow-dockerized).

-Unusable at the moment.
-Check [releases](https://github.com/qwow5/mailcow-dockerized-autoinstall/releases) for the latest version.
+Do not use dev version above.
+Check [releases](https://github.com/qwow5/mailcow-dockerized-autoinstall/releases) for the stable version.